Got a question about 90.9 KLRC? Check the frequently asked questions below to find the answer.

 I'm a local music artist / band member.
 How do I submit a demo to KLRC?

 Please send a demo CD to KLRC at the following address:

 90.9 KLRC FM

 110 N Broadway

 Why don't you guys play more types of music like alternative, rock, rap, or hip-hop?

-Actually, we play Christian alternative and rock music 24 hours a day at our sister station, MyPositiveEdge.com!
+Actually, we play Christian alternative music 24 hours a day at our sister station, MyPositiveEdge.com!
 Go on and check it out!

 I've got a comment, concern, or a question that isn't addressed here.
 How do I get in touch with you?

 Please visit our contact page for all of our contact information.